onosproject/onos-pci/docs/quick_start.md

 Since ONOS SD-RAN has multiple micro-services running on the Kubernetes platform, onos-pci can run on the Kubernetes along with other ONOS SD-RAN micro-services.
 In order to deploy onos-kpimon, a Helm chart is necessary, which is in the
 [sdran-helm-charts] repository.
-Note that this application should be running together with the other SD-RAN micro-services (e.g., Atomix, onos-e2t, onos-e2sub, and onos-cli). sd-ran umbrella chart can be used to deploy all essential micro-services and onos-pci.
+Note that this application should be running together with the other SD-RAN micro-services such as Atomix, onos-operator, onos-e2t, onos-topo, onos-uenib, and onos-cli. sd-ran umbrella chart can be used to deploy all essential micro-services and onos-pci.

 The setup for PCI is similar to ransim, documented [here](https://github.com/onosproject/ran-simulator/blob/master/docs/quick_start.md).
 Instead of running